radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/index.md

 ### Portal Identity

-Once the user is authenticated and the Principal is built and sent to the Brainwave webapp, the next step is to check the existence of the user in the Identity Analytics Ledger.
+Once the user is authenticated and the Principal is built and sent to the Identity Analyticswebapp, the next step is to check the existence of the user in the Identity Analytics Ledger.

 To do so, from the `Principal`, the login is passed on to the view defined in the `user.principal.view` property in the technical configuration's `webportal` tab (`br_portalidentity` by default).